DomFord/domford.net/content/post/why-the-legend-of-zelda-endures/index.md

 ---
 title: Why The Legend of Zelda Endures
-subtitle: The Legend of Zelda turns 35
+summary: The Legend of Zelda turns 35
-date: 2021-02-21T11:10:44.554Z
+date: 2021-02-21
-summary: On its 35th anniversary, I dig into why The Legend of Zelda series has been so enduring and so consistently loved.
-draft: false
-featured: true
-authors:
+tags:
+  - Legend of Zelda
-- admin
+  - myth
 image:
-  focal_point: Smart
-  preview_only: false
   caption: 'Link meets Impa in Breath of the Wild.'
   alt_text: 'Impa tells the player-character, Link, "You have not changed a bit.
   Once a hero, always a hero."'